jwparsons/ReboundMatchmakingServer/README.md

 1. Run the command **node index** to start the matchmaking server.

 These instructions only describe how to start the matchmaking server.
-For a detailed explanantion of how to run Rebound with the matchmaking server, check out the Rebound_Demo repository.
+For a detailed explanantion of how to run Rebound with the matchmaking server, check out the [demo repository](https://github.com/jwparsons/Rebound_Demo).

 ## Contribution
 This project was created by me and Tyler Kelly for the class Concurrent, Parallel, & Distributed Programming at FSU.